Cutoff for Random Walks on Upper Triangular Matrices: Introduction and Statement of Results

-Even with all this progress for Abelian groups, no-one had established cutoff for any non-Abelian group, unless $k$ grew super-polylogarithmically in $n$; in fact, no lower bound, other than the diameter-based lower bound of $\log_k n$, was known.
-We improve on this in \S\ref{1sec:TV:lower}, giving a lower bound in terms of the size of the commutator $[G,G]$; for general groups, see \Cref{1rmk:cutoff:general-lower}.
+Even with all this progress for Abelian groups, no-one had established cutoff for any non-Abelian group, unless $k$ grew super-polylogarithmically in $\abs G$; in fact, no lower bound, other than the diameter-based lower bound of $\log_k \abs G$, was known.

-For the Heisenberg matrix group $H_{p,d}$, with $p$ prime, we establish cutoff provided $d$ does not grow too rapidly---in particular, we allow consideration of any constant $d$.

-This cutoff time cannot, however, be written only as a function of $k$ and $n$: it depends strongly on $d$ too.
-While the aforementioned upper bound, valid for all groups and $k \gg \logn$, is tight for Abelian groups, it turns out to be off by a factor of $2/d$ for $H_{p,d}$ when $\log(p^{d-1}) \ll k \ll \log(p^{d-1})^{1+2/(d-2)}$; in particular, we can allow $d \to \infty$, sufficiently slowly so that there exists $k$ in the above range with $k \gg \logn$, and then the upper bound is not even of the correct order.
-This shows that the Aldous--Diaconis conjecture does not hold once one allows non-Abelian groups.